kazurayam/CompositeExecutionProfileInKatalonStudio/docs/index.md

     2022-05-08 23:07:28.654 INFO  c.k.katalon.core.main.TestCaseExecutor   - END Test Cases/docs/3_looking-at_GlobalVariables_in_action/2_look-at_GVs_loaded_from_multiple_Profiles

-## 4. Creating GlobalVariables dynamically without Profile
+## 4. Creating GlobalVariables without Profile

-In Katalon Studio, if you want to add a new GlobalVariable to use in your test script, you have to declare it in some Profile.
-Katalon Studio provides no way to add a GlobalVariable programatically without preparing Profile `glbl` files.
+In Katalon Studio, if you want to add a new GlobalVariable to use in your test script, you have to prepare a Profile where you declare the name of the GV.
+Katalon Studio provides no way to add a GlobalVariable programmatically without the `glbl` files.

-This library supports adding GlobalVariables with an instance of `java.util.Map<String, Object>` as parameter.
+This library supports creating GlobalVariable(s) with an instance of `java.util.Map<String, Object>` as parameter.

-Please note that the added GlobalVariables is present only in memory during a run of test; they are not persisted into the `glbl` files in the `Profiles` directory.
+*Please note that an additional GlobalVariable is present only in memory during a run of test; it is not persisted into any `glbl` file in the `Profiles` directory.*

-### 4.1 Creating GlobalVariables from Map&lt;String,Object> instance
+### 4.1 Creating GlobalVariables with an instance of Map&lt;String,Object>

 Just see the sample code.
 You will easily see what happens.